Bricklane Investment Services Ltd (“We” or “Our”) are committed to protecting and respecting your privacy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting bricklane.com you are accepting and consenting to the practices described in this policy.

-For the purpose of the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”), the data controller is Bricklane Investment Services Ltd of Floor 2, 6-8 Bonhill St, London, EC2A 4BX.
+For the purpose of the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”), the data controller is Bricklane Investment Services Ltd of 20 Baltic Street, London, EC1Y 0UL.
 We are registered with the Information Commissioner’s Office with reference number ZA203927.

 Information we may collect